meapistol/Spectra-of-graphs/README.md

 The Acknowledgement: "graphs with know" -> "graphs with known"

+The abstract on arXiv does not show the link to GitHub very nicely.
+The abstract in the pdf does it correctly though.

 This Errata will be updated as soon as we discover more problems.

 # Licensing